dbeauregard/gpdb-k8s/README.md

   - If you see an error about an unbound PVC (“pod has unbound immediate PersistentVolumeClaims”) you may need to modify the storageclass name in gp-minimal.yaml (2 places) and redeploy
   - Run `kubectl get pv,pvc,sc -n gpdb` to see the status and get the default storage class name.
 It may be ‘local-path’, ‘standard’, ‘default’, etc.
 6. You can also watch the operator logs with `k logs gp-operator-controller-manager-<guid> -n gpdb` (add ‘-f’ at the end to tail the logs)
-7. Wait until the GP instance is 'READY' (this can take ~10min)
+7. Wait until the GP instance is 'READY' (this can take ~10min and you may see transient errors/warnings)
 ```shell
 kubectl get gp -n gpdb
 ```